 The tokens following IPython special syntax might not be valid, so the transformed code is retokenised every time to identify the next piece of special syntax.
 Hopefully long code cells are mostly valid Python, not using lots of IPython special syntax, so this shouldn't be a performance issue.

 '''

-transform_cell (cell: str) \rightarrow str
+transform\cell(cell: str) \rightarrow str

+'''

 Transforms a cell of input code

 '''

-'''

-IPython.core.inputtransformer2.leading_empty_lines (lines)

-Remove leading empty lines
+IPython.core.inputtransformer2.leading_empty_lines(lines)

 '''